WooCommerce is finally getting a real solution to reserving product stock for customers, but it’s not what you might think. Let me explain.

 Our Solution #AIRFRYER4GLADIS

 I applaud WooCommerce for the progress on this issue.
-I’m excited for it and I want extend on the reserving stock features to make sure Gladis will be able to reserve her Air Fryer as soon as she has added it to cart.
+I’m excited about it and I want extend the reserving stock features to make sure Gladis will be able to reserve her Air Fryer as soon as she has added it to the cart.

 wc_reserved_stock database table.